Little Girl Blowing Nose

 Here’s a little checklist of the practical stuff the doctor told me to do before we went in:

-I also packed his favorite little teddy bear and promised we'd get a smoothie afterward.
+I also packed his favorite little teddy bear and promised we'd get a smoothie afterwards.
 A little bribery never hurts, right?
-The main thing I learned is to try and stay calm yourself, because they totally feed off our energy.
+The main thing I learned is to try to stay calm yourself, because they totally feed off our energy.
 If you're relaxed, they're more likely to be, too.

 Interpreting Allergy Test Results

 Then comes the part where you get the results, and it feels like you need a medical degree to understand them.
-It’s not always a simple yes or no, which was surprising to me.
+It’s not always a simple yes or no, which surprised me.

 Understanding Positive and Negative Results